 “Thank you for joining us!
 The children were captivated by the story and now the school is a buzz of children reading Max and Luchia’s adventure.
 They can’t put it down!”

 Are you looking for a fun and easy way to encourage students with creative writing and reading?
-If so, Kevin and Sera want to help you.
+If so, Kevin and Sera want to help.

-If you wish to see a copy of other school’s testimonies and evidence of our qualification, please don’t hesitate to email Kevin at firstname.lastname@example.org or visit our website www.kevinbrooke.com.
-We have already visited a number of local schools including Northwick Manor Primary School, Suckley Primary School, Westlands First School, St Nicholas CofE School and Whittington CofE Primary School.
+If you wish to see a copy of other school’s testimonies and evidence of our qualification, please don’t hesitate to email Kevin at email@example.com or visit our website www.kevinbrooke.com.
+We have already visited a number of local schools including Northwick Manor Primary School, Suckley Primary School, Westlands First School, St Nicholas CofE School, Cranham Primary, Abberley Hall School and Whittington CofE Primary School.

 Author of six published books, more than 50 published short stories and over 25 published poems.
 Two of the short stories have won national competitions and many of them have been short-listed, then published in competition anthologies.
 Also, a Story Knight, who dresses up as a Knight and tells stories at various storytelling events.